Elderjs/docs/elderguide.com/elderjs.md

   },
   data: async ({ request }) => {
-  // The object returned here will be available in the Blog.svelte as the 'data' prop. return {
+  // The object returned here will be available in the Blog.svelte as the 'data' prop.
+    return {
       blogpost: `This is the blogpost for the slug: ${request.slug}`.
     }
+  },
+  dynamic: false, // default
 };
 ```

 Here is what is happening in plain English:

-- `permalink()`: The permalink function is similar to your standard route definition you'd see with placeholders.
-This means `/blog/:slug/` would be defined as `/blog/${request.slug}/`.
-The permalink function's job is to take the `request` objects returned from `all` and transform them into relative urls.
 - `all()`: This async function returns an array of all of the `request` objects for a given route.
+These are all of the pages that will be statically generated.
 Often this array may come from a data store but in this example, we're explicitly saying we only have 2 blog posts, so only two pages will be generated.
+- `permalink`: The permalink is a standard route expression such as `/blog/:slug/`.
+If you want complete control permalink can be a function.
+Basically the permalink entry takes `request` objects returned from `all` and transform them into relative urls.
 - `data()`: The data function prepares the data required in the `Blog.svelte` file.
 Whatever object is returned will be available as the `data` prop.
 In the example, we are just returning a static string, but you could also hit an external CMS, query a database, or read from the file system.
 Anything you can do in node, you can do here.
+- `dynamic` this controls whether in SSR mode if Elder.js should allow for parameters to be derived from the URL.

 In this example, we're just returning a simple object in our `data()` function, but we could have easily used `node-fetch` and gotten our blogpost from a CMS or used `fs` to read from the filesystem: